BestTimesToVisit.com Logo

 safety

-Be mindful of 'midges' during warmer months, especially in the Highlands and Islands.
-These tiny biting insects can be a nuisance, so pack a good insect repellent (Smidge is a popular local brand) and consider a head net if you're particularly sensitive.
-They're most active at dawn and dusk.
+Be aware of 'midges' during warmer months, especially in the Highlands and Islands from late spring to early autumn.
+These tiny biting insects can be a nuisance, so pack a good insect repellent containing DEET.
+They are most active at dawn and dusk, so plan your outdoor activities accordingly.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.